gabrielStertz/foodExplorer-front-end/README.md

 ## About the Project

-This project is for the final stage of the program **Explorer** of the [Rocketseat](https://rocketseat.com.br) platform, where we learned how create Front and Back end, using Javascript, React and others development tools.
+This project is for the final stage of the program **Explorer** of the [Rocketseat](https://rocketseat.com.br) platform, where we learned how to create Front and Back end, using Javascript, React and others development tools.

-### Project Status

-#### :sparkles: Food Explorer ready :checkered_flag:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>